Pinaki82/crust/README.md

 Every programmer is an author. - Sercan Leylek
 ```

 `split_whitespace()`: The function `split_whitespace()` splits the whole input string into different words whenever a whitespace character is detected.
 The function also returns an iterator.
-We used the variable `tokens` as the iterator to count the number of times the function detected a whitespace char.
+We used the variable `token` as the iterator to count the number of times the function detected a whitespace char.

 Don't look at the **for loop**.
 We will learn **Loops** at the right moment.